AOC AG322QCX WQHD 144Hz VA model

 The number of monitors available with significantly higher refresh rates than the standard 60Hz has been steadily increasing in recent times.
 For those who like large screens but also appreciate decent pixel densities and want to stick with the 16:9 aspect ratio, the choice has been a bit limited thus far.
 The AOC AG322QCX, which belongs to the rapidly expanding line of AGON models, may be just what such users have been waiting for.
 Aesthetically it adopts a style shared by various other models of the series.
 This includes a powder-coated metal stand and some LED lights along the bottom bezel.
 These can be set to red, green or blue and changed to three intensity levels (or disabled entirely, if you prefer).
 The bezels at the top and sides are very slender, with a two-stage design consisting of a very slim panel border and a hard plastic outer component.
 The panel border blends in seamlessly when the monitor is switched off, as shown in the image below.
 The OSD (On Screen Display) is controlled by a joystick facing downwards in the centre of the bottom bezel.
 A ‘QuickSwitch controller’ which connects via mini-USB is also provided as an alternative means of controlling the OSD.

 Further information is available on the manufacturer’s website.
-The monitor is currently due for a UK release in May 2017, with an MSRP of £519 including VAT.
+The monitor was originally due for a UK release in May 2017, with an MSRP of £519 including VAT.
+This has slipped back slightly whilst minor issues are addressed prior to release.
 A release in other regions such as the US is likely around a similar time.
-We intend to review this model when possible.
+We are currently reviewing this model.